 Zombies are disgusting–open wounds, fluids running out of their orifices, and what’s that stuck in his teeth, a piece of Barbara?

-Acording to the theorists, identity–that which is me–is understood in relationship to the Other–that which is not me.
+According to the theorists, identity–that which is us–is understood in relation to the Other–that which is not us.
 The boundaries between the two are important in understanding the self.
-These boundaries are clarrified by challenges.
+These boundaries are clarified through challenges.
 That’s where monsters come in.
-They cross these lines as if to ask, “Where do I end and the ‘not I’–the Other–begin?”
-The Victorian wolfman, for example, transgressed the boundaries between human and animal to clarrify the boundary between these categories.
-This was at a time when questions were very much a concern, what with Darwin’s book and all.
+They cross these lines as if to us to ask, “Where do I end and where does the Other begin?”

 Because the abject challenges boundaries between self and other, our idenities are formulated against it.

 Julia Kristeva describes the abject as being “neither inside nor outside, neither subject nor object, neither self nor other, troubling identity, and order with the instability of boundaries, borders, and limits” (Zakin).

 In Powers of Horror: An Essay on Abjection, Kristeva describes the process by which identity is constituted.
 Identity formation is a process involving the establishment of boundaries between that which is the self and that which is not the self.
 It starts with the individual beginning to a distinction between the self and the body of her mother.
 For this to happen, the person pushes away from the other.